Anca2022/eurotour-car-rental-angular/README.md

 # Euro Tour Car Rental Website - Angular
-This repository contains the code for the Euro Tour Car Rental website, built using the Angular framework (version 17.0.3) and integrated with Contentful CMS for backend management.
+This repository contains the code for the Euro Tour Car Rental website.
+It has been built using the Angular framework (version 17.0.3) and integrates Contentful CMS for backend management alongside EmailJS for transmitting form data to email addresses.

 ## Project overview
 This project aims to provide a user-friendly platform for a car rental firm based in Cluj-Napoca.
 The website is designed to showcase the available car fleet, allow users to check specifications, view rental prices based on time intervals, and submit rental requests.